-We have been repairing and installing window wells for over 40 years.
+We have been offering window well repair and installation services in the Ottawa region for over 40 years.
 Our service area stretches from Rockland to Carleton Place.

 Window wells provide positive drainage away from the foundation by allowing the ground to be raised.
 The vertical drain within the well is to protect water from rising to the window level causing your basement to leak.
 This vertical drain sits on top of the stone covering the weeping tile allowing the water to enter the weeping tile system.

 Window well failures are common occurrences.
 They are a result of either improper installation, and/or lack of maintenance.
 Depending on the age of the house the weeping tile may be blocked or worse not there.
 There are, fortunately, other methods to attain a good positive slope away from the house without using the weeping tile system.

 The right way to install and repair window wells

 - Excavate to the weeping tile, clean and water test

 - Cover the weeping tile with a foot of 3/4 inch clear stone.

 - Install a 4 inch perforated drain with filter fabric nestled in the stone to below window sill.

 - Wrap a filter fabric around the base of the pipe and covering the stone.